 Programmed learning module on medical terms and vocabulary for prospective PA students.
-Students are required to complete the programmed text prior to the beginning of the fall semester of the junior year.
+Students are required to complete the programmed text prior to the beginning of the fall semester of the professional phase.
 During orientation to the professional phase of the program a comprehensive written examination is administered.
-This course is included in the Anatomy & Physiology grade.
+This course grade is calculated into the Anatomy & Physiology module grade for the fall semester.